Coronavirus; unable to make maintenance payments?

 In these circumstances, it is possible to make an application to the court to vary maintenance orders and seek a reduction in the amount payable.
 This extends to maintenance payable to your former spouse, including on an interim basis whilst a divorce and reaching a financial settlement are being dealt with and finalised.
 If there has been a material change to your financial circumstances, i.e. a significant change to your income, then a variation will be justified.
 It is also important to make an application quickly as any reduction can be backdated to the date of your application.

 The family courts are still open; however, certain cases are being prioritised (as you would expect, predominantly those relating to children and urgent matters).
-The guidance in this regard is constantly being reviewed and updated and, the latest guidance from 16 April, states that the position is that the court will do its best to accommodate financial remedy matters.
+The guidance in this regard is constantly being reviewed and updated and, the guidance from 16 April, states that the position is that the court will do its best to accommodate financial remedy matters.
 There has been some significant disruption to the court’s service and the majority of hearings are being dealt with remotely, such as via telephone or video conferencing.
 If an application is made, the court will have a broad discretion in dealing with it and will always have in mind the welfare of any children and the issue of fairness.
 Much has been reported and said about remote hearings, which is beyond the scope of this blog.

 Before making such an application, careful consideration should be given to other practical steps that may assist; for example, speaking to your mortgage company, bank, energy supplier etc. Again, the .gov.uk website is a great source of information.
 You should also speak to your former spouse and explain the situation to see if any agreement can be reached together and by consent (if so, this should be formally recorded).